gvwilson/thirdbit/src/talks/to-dont/index.md

     -   And apply the method to other problems

+--

 > It is not enough to be right: you must also be heard.

+---

+## Tooling Effort Over Time

+-   How does the effort devoted to tooling and deployment change as a project grows?

+-   (How) has it been changed by the move from desktop applications to cloud-based applications?

+-   Does tooling effort level off when a project reaches a certain size?

+-   Requires an agreed-upon measure of effort

+-   So this study can't usefully be done before the previous one

 ---